Job Prospects... At a glance

 |$8,000 - $11,300 over four years|

-Average costs in 2015 for a domestic student.
+Average costs in 2018 for a domestic student.
 Costs vary between institutions.
 First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
 For more information about fees-free eligibility, go to feesfree.govt.nz.
 Some polytechnics may have a zero-fees scheme.
 Further costs include materials, textbooks, and accommodation.
 Mentored apprenticeships often cover training fees, accommodation costs and provide tools – a sign-up fee is usually charged in lieu of training costs.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.